xames3/smart/docs/source/explained/docker/index.rst

     Virtualisation using Virtual Machines.
 Here, the MacBook Pro represents the physical hardware (Infrastructure).
 On top of that, we have macOS which is the host operating system.
-Then we have Parallels which is the Hypervisor that creates and manages the VMs.
+Then we have Parallels which is the Hypervisor application that creates and manages the VMs.
 Inside Parallels, we have a Windows 11 VM, macOS 26 VM, and an Ubuntu 24.04 VM running as separate guest OSes.
 These VMs have their own executables, libraries, and binaries which assist in running the Python 3.10 interpreter.

 Containers, on the other hand, share the host OS's resources (kernel) and run as isolated processes (not technically) in user space on the host OS.
 In simple